Main Article Content

 Metabolic syndrome, health management behavior, socioeconomic status

-Metabolic syndrome (MetS) is a highly prevalent condition that cannot be cured but can be controlled by health management.
-Health management not only includes regulation of drinking, smoking, and physical activity but also health medical examinations.
-However, health medical examinations at private medical facilities involve high cost, limiting continuous and regular examination.
-The aim of this study was to analyze the prevalence of MetS and health management behavior according to the number of health medical examinations conducted in 14 years.
-According to the number of health medical examinations undertaken each year from 1999 to 2012, in 2012, 21,803 visitors (14,511 men and 7,292 women) from a health medical examination center at a private medical facility were assigned to low- (3–5 health examinations in 14 years), middle- (6–10 health examinations in 14 years), and high-frequency groups (11–14 health examinations during 14 years).
-MetS was evaluated according to the criteria of the National Cholesterol Education Program and Adult Treatment Panel III and waist circumference was measured according to the standard for Asians by the World Health Organization.
-Odds ratio (OR) was calculated by logistic regression analysis.
-Blood pressure tended to decrease to 124.5 vs. 123.9 vs. 123.5 in the low-, middle-, and high-frequency groups in men, respectively.
-In addition, middle- and high-frequency groups demonstrated better total cholesterol, high-density lipoprotein, low-density lipoprotein, and systolic blood pressure compared with the low-frequency group.
-The prevalence of MetS demonstrated no significance before adjusting for variables in men, and high-frequency examinees demonstrated 18% low OR values (0.823, p<0.001) after adjusting for age.
-OR was 0.868 (p=0.015) when adjusted for age, other socioeconomic factors, and health behavior.
-In women, the prevalence of MetS demonstrated significantly high OR of 1.205 (p=0.007) and 1.300 (p=0.008) in the middle- and high-frequency groups, respectively, but OR value decreased by 21% (0.791, p=0.026) after adjusting for age.
+Systolic blood pressure tended to decrease to 124.5 versus 123.9 versus 123.5 mmHg in the low-, middle-, and high-frequency groups in men, respectively.
+In addition, the middle- and high-frequency groups demonstrated better total cholesterol, high-density lipoprotein, low-density lipoprotein, and systolic blood pressure compared with the low-frequency group.
+The prevalence of MetS demonstrated no significance before adjusting for variables in men, and high-frequency examinees demonstrated 18% low OR values (0.823, p < 0.001) after adjusting for age.
+OR was 0.868 (p = 0.015) when adjusted for age, other socio-economic factors, and health behavior.
+In women, the prevalence of MetS demonstrated significantly high OR of 1.205 (p = 0.007) and 1.300 (p = 0.008) in the middle- and high-frequency groups, respectively, but OR value decreased by 21% (0.791, p = 0.026) after adjusting for age.
 However, OR remained significant when adjusting for socioeconomic variables, physical activity, drinking, and smoking.
-For income and education, high-frequency examinees belonged to high socioeconomic status group among men and women, but there were significant differences in only walking among men with regard to physical activity (p<0.001).
-Smoking was well managed in the high-frequency group among men and women, and drinking showed a significant difference only in women (p<0.001).
-High-frequency of health medical examination showed low prevalence of MetS in men and women, and higher socioeconomic status involved good management of health.
+For income and education, high-frequency examinees belonged to the high socioeconomic status group among men and women, but there were significant differences in walking among men with regard to physical activity (p < 0.001).
+Smoking was well-managed in the high-frequency group among men and women, and drinking showed a significant difference only in women (p < 0.001).

 2. Lim S, Shin H, Song JH, et al. Increasing prevalence of metabolic syndrome in Korea the Korean national health and nutrition examination survey for 1998–2007.
 Diabetes Care 2011;34(6):1323-1328.